* Stocks, oil pare gains after Obama discusses fiscal cliff

 in the United States and Europe's economic woes may lead to a

-Stocks later trimmed their gains after President Barack
+Stocks later trimmed gains after U.S. President Barack Obama

-Obama said any deal with Congress to avert a fiscal crisis must
+said any deal with Congress to avert a fiscal crisis must come

 U.S. Treasury bonds cut losses to trade almost flat on